 This is a remarkable story of the power of the gospel to transform the hearts of all.
 It is a remarkable story showing what risking to speak the truth can do.
 May God be praised.

-Disclaimer – I do not relate this story to critique the modern struggle of some bishops (and priests) to speak the truth to those in power.
-Rather, I write to encourage us all through an epic tale from the past.
-Every bishop must make prudential judgments in each situation based on the individual politician or prominent person involved, on what is best for the faithful, and on the common good.
+So, here is an epic story.
+While every bishop must make prudential judgments in each situation based on the common good prudence looks to the essential goal of the salvation of souls.
 Some have judged to speak forth as did Ambrose.
-Others in different circumstances pursue quieter measures.
-Still others judge that public rebukes would only make heroes of those being rebuked.
-It is a prudential judgment that every bishop has to make.
-A bishop in the Midwest may face one set of circumstances while a bishop in the Northeast faces another.
+Others pursue quieter measures or judge that public rebukes would only make heroes of those being rebuked.
 The faithful do well to encourage their bishops and priests and pray for them to make good judgments.